 With reference to Third Sector entities, Art.
-8 of Legislative Decree no. 117/2017 prohibits paying directors, statutory auditors and anyone who holds corporate positions not proportionate to the activity carried out, as well as to the responsibilities assumed and the specific skills, or in any case higher than those provided for entities operating in the same or similar sectors and conditions.
+8 of the Third Sector Code prohibits paying directors, statutory auditors and anyone who holds corporate positions not proportionate to the activity carried out, as well as to the responsibilities assumed and the specific skills, or in any case higher than those provided for entities operating in the same or similar sectors and conditions.